Apply for an Internship

-The Guatemala Human Rights Commission/USA (GHRC) offers fall, spring and summer internships.
-We are now accepting applications for January to May 2017.
+The Guatemala Human Rights Commission/USA (GHRC) offers internships year round.
 GHRC, founded in 1982, monitors, documents, and reports on the human rights situation in Guatemala, advocates for survivors of human rights abuses in Guatemala, and works toward positive, systemic change.

 Role of Interns

 Because the Guatemala Human Rights Commission/USA is a small organization, interns are integral and involved in many aspects of our work.
 Depending on their interests, interns can hone their translating and editing skills working on our quarterly publication, gain experience planning and organizing events (such as fundraisers, speaking tours, or delegations to Guatemala), fine-tune their research skills assisting staff with affidavits for political asylum cases, and learn up-close how a nonprofit organization functions.
 General duties may include:

 Outreach: Maintaining and updating our media list, creatively forging links between our organization and others, and helping with congressional work, when applicable.